 In May 2021, directors approved with the Illinois Corn Growers Association to add a Precision Conservation Specialist to the CPNRD staff.
-The individual will start employment in late August.
+The individual started employment August 2022.

 GOAL Help farmers understand and manage risks associated with adopting new conservation practices to make sound financial decisions.
 PCM is looking to expand their reach into Nebraska with Frito Lay (PepsiCo) growers in the western area of the District.
 Applied economics, water quality outcomes and carbon sequestration values are generated for producers.